Cat bite: Prevention

-Rough play is perceived as aggressive.
-This will lead to the cat being defensive when approached by people.
-Preventing cat bites includes not provoking the cat.
-If a cat is reactive, handle it with care, being careful not to trigger any fear or aggression responses.
-The cat may bite its handler or someone nearby to defend itself.

 Treatment

-The first step in treatment includes washing and then irrigating the bite wound with water and isopropyl alcohol.
+Cat bites are treated by washing and then irrigating the bite wound with water and isopropyl alcohol.
 Often, a tetanus shot is prescribed.
-If a cat that has bitten another cat or animal and appears to be ill, the cat would benefit from an assessment and possible treatment by a veterinarian.
-If the wound has a low risk of being infected, it is sometimes only sutured.
+Suturing may be required in severe injuries.
 A person who has been bitten by a cat with rabies will need specialized treatment.
-Resulting infections from cat bites can be prevented by immediately washing wounds with soap and warm water.

-Seek medical attention if the cat has not been vaccinated against rabies.
 If a cat has bitten someone, and there is no evidence that the cat has been vaccinated against rabies, the person will be treated for rabies infection.

 Epidemiology

-Over 400,000 cat bites are reported each year in the US, though the actual number of bites is much higher since many such bites are under-reported.
+Over 400,000 cat bites are reported each year in the U.S., though the actual number of bites may be much higher.
 40 million households in the United States have domestic cats.
 Data on the number of people bitten or scratched by cats is limited because most of these incidents are not reported; however, 20–80% of cat bites and scratches become infected.
 Cat-scratch disease or cat-scratch fever, an infection that causes fever and swollen lymph nodes, can develop from cat scratches, even if they only break the surface of the skin.
 Based on reports of people treated for cat bites at hospitals, women are most likely to be victims of cat bites and scratches.
 Because of their smaller build, children are more likely to be bitten on their head, neck and face.
 Adults are more likely to be bitten on the hands and arms.
 Those who are immunocompromised are more susceptible to infection from a cat bite.

 Data show that cat bites are more common found in women than in men, and in older adults, particularly those over 75 years old.
 Cat bites are more frequent in the mornings, during spring and summer.
 The most commonly affected human body part are the arms.
 Attackers are usually stray females.